unsol/design/spec.md

 ---------------

 First, we must specify the extra state that must be present for ewasm execution.
-We do that by specifying a K *configuration*:
+We do that by specifying a K *configuration*.

+Each XML-like *cell* contains a field which is relevant to Ethereum client execution.
+The default/initial values of the cells are provided along with the declaration of the configuration.

+The `multiplicity="*"` allows us to have multiple accounts simultaneously, and `type="Map"` allows us to access accounts by using the `<acctID>` as a key.
+For example, `eei.accounts[0x00001].nonce` would access the nonce of account `0x00001`.

 ```k
     configuration